Tohatsu 60 HP outboard motor MFS60A

 - With a Corsiva 565 with a boat weight of 480 kilograms, you can sail with a 60 hp outboard motor up to a maximum speed of 40 kilometers per hour.

-- With an Oud Huijzer 616 Tendersloep 6 meters with a boat weight of 690 kilograms you sail with a 60 hp outboard motor.
+- With an Oud Huijzer 616 Tendersloep 6 meters with 690 kilograms boat weight you sail with a 60 hp outboard motor.
 With 6 people you can reach 30 kilometers per hour.

-- With the Lago Amore 606 Tendersloep with a boat weight of 700 kilograms and 3 persons you can sail with a 60 hp outboard motor up to a maximum speed of 36 kilometers per hour (can be increased with propeller optimization).
+- With the Lago Amore 606 Tendersloep with a boat weight of 700 kilograms and 3 persons you can sail with a 60 hp outboard motor up to a maximum speed of 36 kilometers per hour (increasable with propeller optimization).

 SPECIFICATIONS